All guides

 Each step complements the others, creating a well-rounded strategy.
 From highlighting important details to analyzing tone and practicing specific question types, this method ensures you're prepared for the test.

 Consistent practice is the key to success.
-To boost your progress, consider using ChatSAT's practice system.
+To boost your progress, consider using Pursu's practice system.
 Its smart review tools offer personalized sessions tailored to your performance.
 The platform includes targeted practice tests for author's intent questions and uses AI to help you focus on areas where you need the most improvement.

 Tip: Spend 20-30 minutes daily on author's intent questions to improve your accuracy and build confidence.